 Attention that the permitted duration of each stay vary from different types of Chinese Visas.
 For example, Canadian citizens can stay up to 60 days each visit for China L & M Visas, and 120 days for China Q2 Visa.
 And there is no limitation to the gap between two individual entries.

-The “Enter Before” means the expiry date of the Chinese Visa, it is the deadline you can enter China.
-The exact expiration is 24:00 of China official time (Beijing GMT +8:00).
-The complete period of validity counts from the "Enter Before" date and lasts the days issued to you.
+The “Valid For Entry By” means the expiry date of the Chinese Visa, it is the deadline you can enter China.
+The exact expiration is 24:00 of China official time (Beijing GMT+8:00).
+The complete period of validity counts from the "Valid For Entry By" date and lasts the days issued to you.
 The validity vary from visa types and number of entries, usually is 3 months, 6 months, 1 year and more.
 Visitor can NOT enter China if the time has passed as indicated on the visa.

-On the right section next to “Enter Before”, “Duration of Each Stay” means the maximum number of days visitors are allowed to stay in China per entry.
-It is calculated from the day of entry into China, till to the 24:00 (Beijing GMT +8:00) of last permitted day.
+On the right section next to “Valid For Entry By”, “Duration of Each Stay” means the maximum number of days visitors are allowed to stay in China per entry.
+It is calculated from the day after entry into China, till to the 24:00 (Beijing GMT +8:00) of last permitted day.
+And it counts every time you enter China, not calculated.

 “000” days is a special note for certain long-term Chinese Visas, like China Work (Z) Visa, China Study (X1/X2) Visa, China Foreign Journalist (J1) Visa & China Resident (D)Visa.
 It doesn’t mean the bearer can’t stay in China or they can stay in China without limitation of length of duration.
 They are required to apply a residence permit in the local Public Security Bureau within 30 days upon arrival.
 Their accurate duration of stay will be specified on the residence permit.